joshdjuric/Skatter/README.md

 Eventually, I'd like to implement some kind of dialog to adjust certain variables.
 Perhaps even extend the group class to allow adjusting handles after skattering.
 For the meantime; you can hack the plugin and edit the entropy and spaceScale variables for extra space and random positioning.

-### Update

-I've created a branch which allows user input dialog for entropy and scale.
-It's early days but available in the [user-inputs branch](https://github.com/joshdjuric/Skatter/tree/user-inputs)

 ![PreviewArrange](https://raw.githubusercontent.com/joshdjuric/Skatter/master/docs/preview-arrange.gif "Preview arrange")

 ## Random rotate